X2C-fun/UltraPong/README.md

 ## Development

-### Vercel deployment
+### Prerequisites

-Vercel uses the checked-in `vercel.json`: framework Vite, build command `npm run build:vercel`, output directory `dist-vercel`.
-Set the project Root Directory to the directory containing `package.json` and `vercel.json`, then deploy the latest source.
-Use Node.js 22.x.
-No frontend environment secrets are required.

-The default `npm run build` creates a Cloudflare Worker for Sites and must not be used as Vercel's static output.
-The separate Vercel build serves the same game directly in the browser, including `physics.wasm` and `idl.json`; it still uses the same deployed Solana program and MagicBlock ER.
-Invite query strings such as `/?room=...` are preserved.
-To inspect this build locally, run `npm run build:vercel` and `npx vite preview --config vite.vercel.config.ts --port 4174`.

-If an older Vercel deployment shows `404: NOT_FOUND`, redeploy after including these files and verify the project root.
-A deployment URL remains on its original build until a new deployment is created.

-Requires Node 22.13+, Rust, Solana CLI and Anchor 1.0.2.
+Node 22.13+, Rust, Solana CLI, and Anchor 1.0.2.
 Solana builds and the LiteSVM tests run in Linux/WSL or macOS.
 No frontend environment secrets are required.

 ```sh
 npm ci